Many OTs consider trying out traveling occupational therapy at some point.

 At that first placement, they had been getting by with PRN staff, and they were thrilled to have a more stable therapist.
 They were incredibly supportive and helped me to feel at ease.
 It also helped that I was traveling with my friend because we could always bounce ideas off each other.

 Not every facility has been as supportive as that first one.

-I kept a growing collection of patient handouts and assessments on my clipboard that I made copies of when needed (finding patient handouts in a disorganized therapy gym was often more trouble than it was worth in the first week at a new building).
+I kept a growing collection of patient handouts and assessments on my clipboard, and I made copies of them when needed.
+(Finding patient handouts in a disorganized therapy gym was often more trouble than it was worth in the first week at a new building.)